 After being elected an Associate member of the Royal Institute of Oil Painters in 2013, Graham was elected a full member following the 2014 annual exhibition.
-Graham is also a member of the East Anglian Group of Marine Artists and a member of the Institute of East Anglian Artists.
+Graham is also a member of the Institute of East Anglian Artists.

 Graham’s paintings are in private collections around the UK, USA, France and Slovakia and in the permanent collection of the Albert Sloman Library, University of Essex.

 Initially working outdoors, studies are brought back to the studio.
 Gathering inspiration from the subject first hand is very important to me and helps to identify the essence of the work.
 My aim is to keep a fresh painterly quality, simplifying the landscape in oil paint.
 Placing colour and tones against each other, the shape of brush strokes and the paint surface are all as important to the painting as the subject itself and form the unique expression and ‘handwriting’ of the artist.
 My inspiration comes from the landscape and coastline of East Anglia throughout the seasons.